FCE Speaking

 Candidate A, here are your photographs.
 They show various places where people live.
 I’d like you to compare the photographs and say why people might choose to live there, okay?
 (1 minute)

-Candidate A: The left picture shows some big city with a line of apartment blocks built right next to the sea, while in the picture on the right we can see a peaceful village next to a train station and a train passing by.
-While both photos have various residences in them, the right one looks much more quiet than the other.
+Candidate A: The left picture shows some large cityscape with a line of apartment blocks built right next to the sea, while in the picture on the right we can see a peaceful village next to a train station and a train passing by.
+While both photos have various types of housing in them, the right one looks much more quiet than the other.

 Candidate B, which place would you prefer to live in, and why? (~20 seconds).

 Candidate B: Personally, I’d go with the quiet place next to the train station.
-I could commute to the city centre by train, take morning strolls in the woods, and generally enjoy everything nature has to offer.
-I don’t party that much and I’m not into eating out, so I won’t miss out on most things a busy city has to offer.
+I could commute to the city centre by train, take morning strolls in the woods, and generally enjoy all things natural.
+I don’t party that much and I’m not into eating out, so I won’t miss out on most things a busy city is so loved for.

 A middle-aged lady playing tennis at a tennis courtA woman bending backwards doing yoga next to lake